lifeBalance/roger-skyline-1/README.md

 * The `-G` (short for `--Groups`) option takes a (comma-separated, without whitespace at all) list of additional groups to assign the user to.
 * Note that the user `bob` is the **last argument**.

+The next parts of the assignment have separate notes:

 * [Static IP](./README/static_ip.md)
 * [SSH](./README/ssh.md)
 * [Firewall](./README/ufw.md)